 A relative newcomer to the Western world, barrenwort's latest varieties feature taller flower stalks that emphasize the blooms.
 Other hybrids feature intriguingly mottled foliage.
 And breeders are developing interesting bicolor blooms for even more interest.

 More Varieties of Barrenwort

 'Sulphureum' Bicolor Barrenwort

 Epimedium x versicolor 'Sulphureum' has whitish blooms with a yellow center.
 Its evergreen foliage grows 8-12 inches tall.
 Zones 5-9.

 Epimedium rubrum foliage is red along the edges and has rosy undertones.
 Its color intensifies where it receives ample sun before trees leaf out in spring.
 Zones 4-9.

 Hellebores are so easy and so pretty, they have a place in nearly every landscape.
 Their exquisite bowl- or saucer-shape flowers in white (often speckled), pinks, yellows, or maroon remain on the plant for several months, even after the petals have fallen.
 Deer-resistant and mostly evergreen, hellebores' divided leaves rise on sturdy stems and may be serrated (like a knife) along the edges.
 They do best in shade where soil remains moist; some prefer acid or alkaline conditions, depending on variety.

-One of the longest bloomers in the garden, hardy geranium bears little flowers for months at a time.
-It produces jewel-tone, saucer-shape flowers and mounds of handsome, lobed foliage.
-It needs full sun, but otherwise it is a tough and reliable plant, thriving in a wide assortment of soils.
+One of the longest bloomers in the garden, hardy perennial geranium bears little flowers for months at a time.
+It produces jewel-tone, saucer-shape flowers, and mounds of handsome, lobed foliage.
+It needs full sun, but otherwise, it is a tough and reliable plant, thriving in a wide assortment of soils.
 Many of the best are hybrids.
 Perennial geraniums may form large colonies.